List of Scooby-Doo! Mystery Incorporated episodes

 This is a list of episodes for the animated television series Scooby-Doo!
 Mystery Incorporated, the eleventh incarnation of Hanna-Barbera's Scooby-Doo series of Saturday morning cartoons.
 The series is produced by Warner Bros.
 Animation.
 Unlike any previous series, Scooby-Doo!
 Mystery Incorporated features an overarching story.
 In addition to the traditional cases they always solve, the team finds itself being nudged into the uncovering of a dark secret that is hidden in the past of Crystal Cove, covered up by parties unknown.
 Following cryptic hints from a faceless mystery-man known only as "Mr. E" (a play on "mystery"), they find themselves caught up in the unsolved, decades-old case of the disappearance of four mystery-solving youths and their pet — the original Mystery Incorporated.

+Two 26-episode seasons of 52 "chapters" aired on Cartoon Network from April 5, 2010, to April 5, 2013.